usrajbrar/C-Practice/README.md

 # C-Practice
-This is my first Git Repository
+This is my first Git Repository.
+Author - Usraj Brar